peteroupc/html3dutil/doc/GraphicsPath.md

 #### Parameters

 * `str` (Type: string)<br>A string, in the SVG path format, representing a two-dimensional path.
 An SVG path consists of a number of path segments, starting with a single letter, as follows: <ul> <li>M/m (x y) - Moves the current position to (x, y).
-Further XY pairs specify line segments. <li>L/l (x y) - Specifies line segments to the given XY points. <li>H/h (x) - Specifies horizontal line segments to the given X points. <li>V/v (y) - Specifies vertical line segments to the given Y points. <li>Q/q (cx cx x y) - Specifies quadratic B&eacute;zier curves (see quadraticCurveTo). <li>T/t (x y) - Specifies quadratic curves tangent to the previous quadratic curve. <li>C/c (c1x c1y c2x c2y x y) - Specifies cubic B&eacute;zier curves (see bezierCurveTo). <li>S/s (c2x c2y x y) - Specifies cubic curves tangent to the previous cubic curve. <li>A/a (rx ry rot largeArc sweep x y) - Specifies arcs (see arcSvgTo). "largeArc" and "sweep" are flags, "0" for false and "1" for true. "rot" is in degrees. <li>Z/z - Closes the current path; similar to adding a line segment to the first XY point given in the last M/m command. </ul> Lowercase letters mean any x- and y-coordinates are relative to the current position of the path.
+Further XY pairs specify line segments. <li>L/l (x y) - Specifies line segments to the specified XY points. <li>H/h (x) - Specifies horizontal line segments to the specified X points. <li>V/v (y) - Specifies vertical line segments to the specified Y points. <li>Q/q (cx cx x y) - Specifies quadratic B&eacute;zier curves (see quadraticCurveTo). <li>T/t (x y) - Specifies quadratic curves tangent to the previous quadratic curve. <li>C/c (c1x c1y c2x c2y x y) - Specifies cubic B&eacute;zier curves (see bezierCurveTo). <li>S/s (c2x c2y x y) - Specifies cubic curves tangent to the previous cubic curve. <li>A/a (rx ry rot largeArc sweep x y) - Specifies arcs (see arcSvgTo). "largeArc" and "sweep" are flags, "0" for false and "1" for true. "rot" is in degrees. <li>Z/z - Closes the current path; similar to adding a line segment to the first XY point given in the last M/m command. </ul> Lowercase letters mean any x- and y-coordinates are relative to the current position of the path.
 Each group of parameters can be repeated in the same path segment.
 Each parameter after the starting letter is separated by whitespace and/or a single comma, and the starting letter can be separated by whitespace.
 This separation can be left out as long as doing so doesn't introduce ambiguity.
 All commands set the current point to the end of the path segment (including Z/z, which adds a line segment if needed).
 Examples of this parameter are "M50,50L100,100,100,150,150,200", "M50,20C230,245,233,44,22,44", and "M50,50H80V60H50V70H50"

 #### Return Value